coblegd/TempPred/README.md

 # TempPred
-Analysis of electrical load and temperature relationship
+Quantitative analysis of the electrical load-temperature relationship.